Disk Drill: Data backup

 Disk Drill can be also used as a backup utility for creating copies of the disk or partition in DMG images format.

 Version for Windows

-In February 2015, CleverFiles launched a Windows version of its data recovery software for macOS.
-While in beta, Disk Drill for Windows is licensed as freeware and allows to recover the deleted files from storage devices that can be accessed from Windows PC.
+In February 2015, CleverFiles launched a Windows version of its data recovery software.
+While in beta, Disk Drill for Windows was licensed as freeware.
+It allows the recovery of deleted files from storage devices that can be accessed from Windows PC.
 Disk Drill for Windows also includes the Recovery Vault technology and works on any Windows XP system or newer (Windows Vista, 7, 8, 10).
-The software is compatible with FAT and NTFS, as well as HFS+ and EXT2/3/4 file systems.
+The software is compatible with FAT and NTFS, as well as HFS+ and ext2/3/4 file systems.

 In September 2016, CleverFiles announced the availability of Disk Drill 2 for Windows, the new version of the expert-level data recovery app.